 The driver grasps a chunky little steering wheel with multi-functional buttons on the spokes.
 In many versions, the wheel and driver’s seat adjust in various ways to allow the driver to create a perfect position, whatever their shape and size.

 Lift the tailgate and you’ll find an impressive boot for this size of car.
 The Baleno will easily swallow a pushchair, great for family days out.
-It also has a 2-level floor so you can choose to bring the floor up to the lip for easier loading or to maximise the space by lowering the boot floor.
+It also has a two-level floor so you can choose to bring the floor up to the lip for easier loading or to maximize the space by lowering the boot floor.

 Fold the 60/40 rear seats for maximum loading space and you’ll enjoy a well-shaped, flat area too.
 Generally, the Baleno interior is a hard-wearing, if not plush, environment.

-The Baleno scored fairly low marks in the Euro NCAP safety tests, between 3 and 4 out of 5.
+The Baleno scored fairly low marks in the Euro NCAP safety tests, between three and four out of five.
 Note that these tests prioritise the fitment of expensive safety gadgets.
 The option of a reversing camera is, however, a major practical boost for many drivers.

 Running costs and reliability